mieszku/avr-meos/README.md

 #config file and system clock

-core/config.h file contain some confuguration definitions, among others target MCU, timer which shall be used as system clock and system clock multiplier - base frequency is 1000Hz, but it can be multiplied by 2, 4 or even 8.
+core/config.h file contain some confiuguration definitions, among others target MCU, timer which shall be used as system clock and system clock multiplier - base frequency is 1000Hz, but it can be multiplied by 2, 4 or even 8.

 I recommend to use x2 multiplier or none because x4 and x8 may causes unexpected errors, restarts or just stop work.
 However I tested atmega328p on arduino using x8 multiplier and it worked well with some threads, tasks and text lcd writing using mutexes.
-Although, Same code didn't seem to work on atmega32 on which I got 2000Hz as the highest "stable" frequency.

-Thread at every moment can as well hand over its time by call system_yield. system_yield for first disables system clock interrupt, then synchronize clock to make sure that next yield will happen, at the latest, after one full clock period, and switch to next thread just like system interrupt do.
+Thread at every moment can as well hand over its time by call system_yield. system_yield at first disables system clock interrupt, then synchronize clock to make sure that next yield will happen, at the latest, after one full clock period, and switch to next thread just like system interrupt does.

 #memalloc

 Another important feature is dedicated memory allocator - memalloc.
 I had to make it because malloc from stdlib didn't work with thread other that main one.
 Potentially, it may work bit slower than malloc, but I think it could be better in memory managing and avoiding fragmentation.
+At present, The biggest disadventage is that memalloc needs fixed size heap, but I think it could be changed.

 #running thread

-The simplest way to run new thread, is call thread_run_alloc. thread_run_alloc takes as first argument pointer to function (prototype below), argument, then name of thread and size of stack. thread_run_alloc will use memalloc to allocate desired size of memory and return if memalloc returned NULL, or call thread_run otherwise. thread_run takes one more parameter: pointer to memory (and size of it at the end) which shall be used as system stack, and thread context data.
-Then thread_run jumps into thread_exec. thread_exec takes another one argument: pointer to thread context data, which keeps thread flags, pointer to stack (updated after every yield), stack limit (uses to detect whether it was exceed), thread name and pointer to next and previous thread.
+The simplest way to run new thread, is to call thread_run_alloc. thread_run_alloc takes as first argument pointer to function (prototype below), argument, then name of thread and size of stack. thread_run_alloc uses memalloc to allocate desired size of memory and return NULL if memalloc had fail, or call thread_run otherwise. thread_run takes one more parameter: pointer to memory (and size of it at the end) which shall be used as system stack, and thread context data.
+Then thread_run jumps into thread_exec. thread_exec takes another one argument: pointer to thread context data, which keeps thread flags, pointer to stack (updated after every thread switch), stack limit (uses to detect whether it was exceed), thread name and pointer to next and previous thread.
 This is because all threads are stored as fast linked list.